Springfield (The Simpsons): Moe's Tavern

+Moe's Tavern, or often simply referred to as "Moe's", is a fictional bar operated and named after the owner, Moe Szyslak.
+Moe's Tavern first appeared in the first episode of the series "Simpsons Roasting on an Open Fire".
+Homer Simpson, Lenny Leonard, and Carl Carlson often visit the bar after a day of work at the Springfield Nuclear Power Plant.
+Other frequent patrons of Moe's Tavern are Barney Gumble and the barflies Sam and Larry.

 Springfield Nuclear Power Plant

-The Springfield Nuclear Power Plant is a two-unit pressurized water reactor nuclear power plant in Springfield owned by Charles Montgomery Burns.
+The Springfield Nuclear Power Plant is a fictional two-unit pressurized water reactor nuclear power plant in Springfield owned by Charles Montgomery Burns.
 Among the plant's employees are Homer Simpson, Lenny Leonard, and Carl Carlson, and Burns' assistant Waylon Smithers.
 The plant is shown to be the key supplier of the city of Springfield's energy, and the carelessness of Mr. Burns and the plant's employees often endangers the residents and natural environment of Springfield.
 Mutated fish with more than two eyes are often shown in the lake behind the power plant, which has a large pipe pumping nuclear waste into it.
 There is a crow or raven shown living near the Power Plant, which caws whenever an establishing shot of the Power Plant is on screen.
 A running gag in earlier seasons was the poor security of the plant, with the outside security booth often going unmanned.

-The design of Springfield Nuclear Power Plant is often rumored to be based on the troubled Trojan Nuclear Power Plant (closed in 1993 due to defects) near Matt Groening's home town of Portland, Oregon, or the Hanford Site in southeastern Washington.
+The design of Springfield Nuclear Power Plant is often rumored to be based on the troubled Trojan Nuclear Power Plant (closed in 1993 due to defects) near Matt Groening's hometown of Portland, Oregon, or the Hanford Site in southeastern Washington.
 However, Antonia Coffman, Groening's publicist, has said that the Springfield plant's design is generic and that "the Springfield Nuclear Power plant was not based on the Trojan Plant or any other power plant in the country."